tyrcho/fp-scala/forcomp/README.md

 the `subtract(x, y)` is `List(('a', 1), ('d', 1), ('l', 1))`.

 The precondition for the `subtract` method is that the occurrence list `y` is a subset of the occurrence list `x` – if the list `y` has some character then the frequency of that character in `x` must be greater or equal than the frequency of that character in `y`.
 When implementing `subtract` you can assume that `y` is a subset of `x`.
+Note: the resulting value is an occurrence - meaning it is *sorted*  and has no zero-entries.

 Hint: you can use `foldLeft`, and `-`, `apply` and `updated` operations on `Map`.

-Now we can finally implement our `sentenceAnagrams` method for sequences.
+Now we can finally implement our `sentenceAnagrams` method for sentences.

     def sentenceAnagrams(sentence: Sentence): List[Sentence]

 Note that the anagram of the empty sentence is the empty sentence itself.

 Hint: First of all, think about the recursive structure of the problem: what is the base case, and how should the result of a recursive invocation be integrated in each iteration?
 Also, using for-comprehensions helps in finding an elegant implementation for this method.
+Remember the introduction : we will transform the sentence into its occurrence list, then try to extract any subset of characters from it to see if we can form any meaningful words.
+From the remaining characters we will solve the problem recursively and then combine all the meaningful words we have found with the recursive solution.

 Test the `sentenceAnagrams` method on short sentences, no more than 10 characters.
 The combinations space gets huge very quickly as your sentence gets longer, so the program may run for a very long time.
 However for sentences such as `Linux rulez`, `I love you` or `Mickey Mouse` the program should end fairly quickly – there are not many other ways to say these things.